VersusControl/devops-ai-guidelines/02-mcp-for-devops/02-mcp-architecture-deep-dive.md

-# Chapter 2: MCP Architecture Deep Dive
+# ChapterChapter 2: MCP Architecture Deep Dive

 *Understanding how all the pieces fit together in the MCP ecosystem*